 Saving your Photoshop files in the .PNG format can be really useful- especially when you’re hoping to preserve transparency and keep a small file size.
 But what if the option isn’t available to you?
 Issues like this are definitely irritating but luckily, we’ve compiled a variety of potential solutions that you can try.

-In this article, we will walk you through the following potential solutions:
+In this article, we will walk you through these solutions and offer you a step-by-step tutorial

 save as photoshop